TVke/documentation/content/developer/tutorials/server_framework_101/03_build_user_interface.rst

 .. exercise::
    #.
 Create and declare a new :file:`actions.xml` file at the root of the `real_estate` module.
    #.
-Describe a new "Properties" window action that opens `real.estate.property` records in list
+Describe a new :guilabel:`Properties` window action that opens `real.estate.property` records
-      and form views, and assign it to the "Properties" menu item.
+      in list and form views, and assign it to the :guilabel:`Properties` menu item.
 Be creative with the help text!
-      For reference, the list of supported classes can be found in the `view.scss
+For reference, the list of supported classes can be found in the `view.scss <{GITHUB_PATH}/addons/web/static/src/views/view.scss>`_ file.
-      <{GITHUB_PATH}/addons/web/static/src/views/view.scss>`_ file.

    .. tip::
       Pay attention to the declaration order of data files in the manifest; you might introduce a